Charlotte's Web (2006 film): Release

 The film was scheduled for a June 2006 release, but was pushed back to December 15, 2006, to avoid competition with two other films from Nickelodeon Movies - Nacho Libre and Barnyard - as well as Over the Hedge (which also featured Thomas Haden Church in the cast) and Cars among other films.

 Home media

 Charlotte's Web was released on DVD on April 3, 2007, in the United States and Canada and on May 28, 2007, in the United Kingdom.
-On October 6, 2008, Paramount Home Entertainment released a DVD which bundled the film together with the 1994 version of Lassie and the 1998 film Paulie (which had originally been owned by DreamWorks prior to 2006).
+On October 6, 2008, Paramount Home Entertainment released a DVD which bundled the film together with the 1994 version of Lassie and the 1998 film Paulie (which had originally been owned by DreamWorks before 2006).

 It was then released on Blu-ray on March 29, 2011, alongside The SpongeBob SquarePants Movie.
 Almost 10 years later, the film was re-released on DVD on January 24, 2017.

 Reception

 Box office

 The film debuted in third place at the box office with only $11 million.
 Having spent 14 weeks in theaters, the film grossed $82 million domestically and $61 million overseas for a worldwide total of $144 million before closing on March 22, 2007.